Presidency of Ulysses S. Grant: Yellowstone and wildlife issues

-On March 1, 1872, Grant played his role in signing the "Act of Dedication" into law, which established the Yellowstone region as the nation's first national park, made possible by three years of exploration by Cook-Folsom-Peterson (1869), Washburn-Langford-Doane (1870), and Hayden (1871).
+On March 1, 1872, Grant played his role in signing the "Act of Dedication" into law, which established the Yellowstone region as the nation's first national park.
+It was made possible by three years of exploration by Cook-Folsom-Peterson (1869), Washburn-Langford-Doane (1870), and Hayden (1871).
 The 1872 Yellowstone Act prohibited fish and game, including buffalo, from "wanton destruction" within the confines of the park.
 However, Congress did not appropriate funds or legislation for the enforcement against poaching; as a result, Secretary Delano could not hire people to aid tourists or protect Yellowstone from encroachment.
 By the 1880s buffalo herds dwindled to only a few hundred, a majority found mostly in Yellowstone National Park.
 As the Indian wars ended, Congress appropriated money and enforcement legislation in 1894, signed into law by President Grover Cleveland, that protected and preserved buffalo and other wildlife in Yellowstone.
 Grant also signed legislation that protected northern fur seals on Alaska's Pribilof Islands.
 This was the first law in U.S. history that specifically protected wildlife on federally owned land.